-As part of the CONCACAF confederation, Panama have always had to deal with Mexico, the USA and recently Costa Rica qualifying at their expense.
-Even Honduras, who have appeared in just three tournaments overall, have had the upper hand when it comes to qualifying.
+As part of the CONCACAF confederation, Panama has always had to deal with Mexico, the USA and recently Costa Rica qualifying at their expense.
+Even Honduras, who has appeared in just three tournaments overall, have had the upper hand when it comes to qualifying.
 With just three and a half spots for the entire region, it has always been difficult for Panama to make it to the world's biggest sporting event.

-After the heartbreak of their last ditch defeat, it took a considerable amount of strength for the national team to push on and qualify for the 2018 World Cup, and they did it in perhaps the most dramatic fashion in World Cup qualifying history.
-Needing a win in their final match against Costa Rica to have any hope of staying in the race, Roman Torres scored an 88th minute winner to send the Panamanian crowd into raptures.
+After the heartbreak of their last-ditch defeat, it took a considerable amount of strength for the national team to push on and qualify for the 2018 World Cup, and they did it in perhaps the most dramatic fashion in World Cup qualifying history.
+Needing a win in their final match against Costa Rica to have any hope of staying in the race, Roman Torres scored an 88th-minute winner to send the Panamanian crowd into raptures.

 After sealing victory, attention turned to the concurrent fixtures between Honduras and Mexico, and Trinidad and Tobago against the United States.
 A win or draw by the USA would see them jump ahead of Panama and Honduras, who had to win to stay alive.
 A 3-2 win by Honduras and a 2-1 win to Trinidad and Tobago saw the perfect scenario unfold for Panama - they had qualified automatically at the expense of the United States.
 It was the perfect revenge for the events that occurred four years prior.

-Panama were far from perfect in their qualification campaign, scraping through with as many wins as losses in the final group.
+Panama was far from perfect in their qualification campaign, scraping through with as many wins as losses in the final group.
 Although all that matters is that they have made it, and while they will have their work cut out in a group that contains a strong Belgian side, England and Tunisia, they only have to look to Costa Rica for inspiration - their close neighbours managed to top a group containing Italy, England and Uruguay in 2014.